-The first thing you need to do is open your bank account, cell phone account and apply for your tax file number.
+The first thing you need to do is open your bank account, get a cell phone plan, and apply for your tax file number.
 While you’re still recovering from jet lag, Stepabroad takes care of all of this!

 We also arrange your airport pick up to take you to your pre-arranged accommodation, so you don’t have to think about that either!

 Foreigners are able to set up a bank account after arriving in Australia.
 We recommend opening an Australian bank account so you can arrange for your employer to make direct deposits into your account.
-Before leaving Australia, you will need to go into a branch or call your bank and close your account (and withdraw any left-over money of course)!
+Before leaving Australia, you will need to close your account (and withdraw any left-over money of course).

 The great news about cell phone plans in Australia is that they are way cheaper than in Canada.
-There is far more competition between cell phone companies making the monthly rates lower with incredible deals running all throughout the year.
-On the downside, because there are way more companies to choose from it can make the process of choosing a provider a bit of a headache.
-Once you’ve decided, however, it’s pretty quick to get a SIM card and plan set up on your Canadian phone.
+There is far more competition between cell phone companies making the monthly rates lower with deals running all throughout the year.
+On the downside, because there are way more companies to choose from, the process of choosing a provider can be a bit of a headache.
+Once you’ve decided, it’s pretty quick to get a SIM card and plan set up on your Canadian phone.

 Your tax file number is the Australian equivalent of your Canadian SIN number.
 It’s the number the government assigns to you to track and collect your income taxes.
 You cannot work in Australia without this, so it’s best to get your TFN application underway as soon as possible.

-Australia is a very popular destination for travelers from all over the world so there are lots of opportunities to meet tons of cool people.
-We always recommend to stay at hostels so you can meet people in your dorm room, in the common areas and at hostel-run events like pub crawls, walking tours or rooftop BBQs.
+Moving to Australia from Canada can be a bit scary if you don’t know anyone there.
+Luckily, Australia is a very popular destination for travellers from all over the world.
+Believe us, there are heaps of opportunities to meet nice people.
+We always recommend staying at hostels so you can meet people in your dorm room, in the common areas, and at hostel events like pub crawls, walking tours, or rooftop BBQs.

 Stepabroad offers tons of legendary ways to make new friends on our Adventure Experiences.
 We plan a jam-packed week for you to instantly make long-lasting connections while learning to surf, enjoying food and drink tours, going sandboarding, enjoying beach bonfires and more!
 Check out our Sydney and Melbourne Adventure Experiences to learn more:

 The visa application is done entirely online.
-Thankfully there is no need to travel to an Australian consulate or embassy.
-This means you can submit an application from within or outside of Canada.
-Check out our post where we break down how Canadians apply for the Australia Working Holiday visa in five simple steps.
+Thankfully that means there is no need to travel to an Australian consulate or embassy.
+You can submit an application from within or outside of Canada.
+Check out our detailed post where we break down how Canadians apply for the Australia Working Holiday visa in five simple steps.